 Karen Silverman is a leading attorney advising on emerging legal and governance issues arising from the business applications of AI and related technologies, as well as the antitrust regulatory aspects of strategic M&A transactions.
 She draws on more than 25 years of practice and management experience to help clients navigate complex transactions, global regulatory environments, antitrust litigation, and government enforcement matters.

 Ms. Silverman advises technology, consumer products, media and entertainment, healthcare, and retail clients.
 She combines creative, strategic, and forward-looking insights to serve clients’ business objectives.

 With a sophisticated understanding of deal-related antitrust issues and litigation, Ms. Silverman is well-positioned to address new legal trends for clients.
-She is leading Latham’s partnership with the World Economic Forum’s Centre for the Fourth Industrial Revolution (WEF C4IR), its work on a Board Toolkit for Artificial Intelligence, and related thought leadership projects.
+She is leading Latham’s partnership with the World Economic Forum’s Centre for the Fourth Industrial Revolution, its work on a Board Toolkit for Artificial Intelligence, and related thought leadership projects.
 She has received a certificate in Artificial Intelligence: Implications for Business Strategy from MIT Sloan/MIT CSAIL.

 Ms. Silverman has a long history of management experience, including as former Office Managing Partner of the San Francisco office, former Co-Chair of the firm’s Information Technology - Systems & Solutions Industry Group, and in other roles.